trinodb/trino/docs/src/main/sphinx/admin/event-listeners-http.rst

 Requirements
 ------------

-you need to perform the following steps:
+You need to perform the following steps:

 * Provide an HTTP/S service that accepts POST events with a JSON body.
 * Configure ``http-event-listener.ingest-uri`` in the event listener properties file